Manufacturing

 Also monitor the Manufacturing Cloud Trailblazer Community, Salesforce Industries blog, Release Readiness sessions, Dreamforce sessions, and World Tour product sessions.
 These are often where product managers explain the “why” behind release note items and preview directional roadmap themes.

-Recent significant releases and product direction (2024-25)
+Recent Salesforce manufacturing cloud releases and product direction (2024-25)

 The following sections summarize the most relevant areas to monitor.
 Treat them as planning themes and verify each feature detail against the Salesforce release cycle you are implementing against.